David C. Fisher: Life and work

-Fisher was born in Warsaw, Indiana, while his father, Rev. Emery Nile Fisher, was attending seminary there.
-Fisher graduated from Bryan College in 1967 and then received a M.Div. from Trinity Evangelical Divinity School, and later he received his Ph.D. in New Testament Interpretation from the Southern Baptist Theological Seminary with further graduate study at Hebrew Union College and Indiana University.
+Fisher was born in Warsaw, Indiana, while his father, Reverend Emery Nile Fisher, was attending seminary there.
+Fisher graduated from Bryan College in 1967 and then received a Master of Divinity from Trinity Evangelical Divinity School, and later he received his Ph.D. in New Testament Interpretation from the Southern Baptist Theological Seminary with further graduate study at Hebrew Union College and Indiana University.
 Fisher's academic focus is the Jewish background of early Christianity.
-Dr. Fisher has served as Instructor of New Testament at The Southern Baptist Theological Seminary and as Adjunct Professor of New Testament at Gordon-Conwell Theological Seminary and Adjunct Professor at Bethel Theological Seminary.
+Fisher has served as instructor of New Testament at The Southern Baptist Theological Seminary and as adjunct professor of New Testament at Gordon-Conwell Theological Seminary and adjunct professor at Bethel Theological Seminary.
 He served as pastor of Park Street Church in Boston from 1989 to 1995, then the Colonial Church in Edina, Minnesota.
 From 2004 until 2013 he was the senior minister at Plymouth Church, a historic congregational church in Brooklyn, New York.
 During the nine years of his ministry at Plymouth Church, Rev. Fisher's almost doubled the membership of the congregations and implemented new programs that advanced the mission of the church.

 Fisher has published a popular book entitled The Twenty-First Century Pastor: A Vision Based on the Apostle Paul, which is in its eighth printing and cited by dozens of other publications.
 In addition to Fisher's many academic and popular articles and publications, interviews and articles about Fisher have appeared in news sources, such as the New York Sun, Boston Globe, and CNN.